Images of quantum representations of mapping class groups and Dupont-Guichardet-Wigner quasi-homomorphisms: Dupont-Guichardet-Wigner quasi-homomorphisms on mapping class groups

-The spectrum $S(g)$ of $g$ is symmetric with respect to the unit circle, namely if $\lambda\in S(g)$ then $\overline{\lambda}^{-1}\in S(g)$ (see \cite{GL}, ch.10, section 5).
+The spectrum $S(g)$ of $g$ is symmetric with respect to the unit circle, namely if $\lambda\in S(g)$ then $\overline{\lambda}^{-1}\in S(g)$ (see \cite{GL}, ch.
+10, section 5).
 For a given $\lambda\in S(g)$ we consider the root space $V_{\lambda}(g)=\ker (g-\lambda I)^{m+n}\subset V$.
 We have then $V=\oplus_{\lambda\in S(g)}V_{\lambda}(g)$.
 Moreover, each $V_{\lambda}(g)$ splits as $V_{\lambda}(g)=\oplus_{i}V_{\lambda,i}(g)$, where each subspace $V_{\lambda,i}(g)$ corresponds to a Jordan block with diagonal $\lambda$ in the Jordan decomposition of $g$.
 The number of such subspaces $V_{\lambda,i}(g)$ (i.e. Jordan blocks) is the geometric multiplicity of $\lambda$, namely $\dim \ker(g-\lambda I)$.
 The collection of dimensions $\dim V_{\lambda,i}$ is the collection of partial multiplicities of $\lambda$.
 Furthermore the collection of partial multiplicities of $\lambda\in S(g)$ agrees with the one for $\overline{\lambda}^{-1}$.

-We will use the canonical form of pseudo-unitary operators from (\cite{GLR}, Thm.5.15.1).
+We will use the canonical form of pseudo-unitary operators from (\cite{GLR}, Theorem 5.15.1).
 We will only need a weaker form and state it in a simplest form, though the statement in \cite{GLR} is more precise:

 \begin{proposition} Let $g\in SU(m,n)$ have the set of Jordan blocks $J_1,J_2,\ldots, J_{a+2b}$ (where $a+2b\leq m+n$) and corresponding eigenvalues $\lambda_1, \lambda_2,\ldots,\lambda_{a+2b}$, not necessarily distinct.
 We suppose that that $|\lambda_1|=|\lambda_2|=\cdots=|\lambda_a|=1$, $|\lambda_{a+2i-1}| >1$ and $\lambda_{a+2i-1}=\overline{\lambda}^{-1}_{a+2i}$, for $1\leq i\leq b$.
 Then there exists a non-singular matrix $C$ such that the following two conditions hold simultaneously: